thezettascale/KAEM/README.md

 - **Empirical Bayes** - the prior is updated using observations from the data.
 - **Rejection/importance sampling** - Markov Chain Monte Carlo is avoided for speed.
 - **Thermodynamic Integration** - the practicality of the theorem is improved using another means of marginal likelihood estimation.

+Watch [the video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to understand my motivations in more depth!

 ## Setup: